 Welcome District 86 students and parents!
-This page provides you with several informational resources regarding Joliet Public Schools District 86, as well as links to a variety of resources that parents and guardians may find helpful.
+This page provides you with an alphabetical listing of several informational resources regarding Joliet Public Schools District 86, as well as links to a variety of resources that parents and guardians may find helpful.

 Student Health & School Nurse Information

 Will County Health Department & Community Health Center

 Homeless Liaison - Assistance for Homeless Students